 Constantly sprayed with nutrient solution in an active, recovery system, the aeroponic method is a subset of the bare root system in which roots are placed in mid-air and constantly receive oxygen through it.

 As a result, it can generate lots of growth within the plants.
 However, this method is best left reserved for the advanced gardener, and so with time and experience, you can get there as well.

-Overall, the winner of this roundup goes to Deep Water Culture (DWC) Hydroponic Bubbler Bucket Kit by PowerGrow.
+Overall, the winner of this roundup goes to DWC 10" Hydroponic Bubbler Bucket System by PowerGrow.

 Not only is it easy and straightforward to set up and manage, but also it offers precise measurements on the buckets to keep you in check when gardening.